ceph/ceph/doc/faq.rst

 namespaces within pools in future releases, so that Ceph is well-suited for multi-tenancy within pools.

 Can Ceph use other Multi-tenancy Modules?
 =========================================

-The Bobtail release of Ceph integrates RADOS Gateway with OpenStack's Keystone.
+The Bobtail release of Ceph integrates the Object Gateway with OpenStack's Keystone.
 See `Keystone Integration`_ for details.

 .. _Keystone Integration: ../radosgw/config#integrating-with-openstack-keystone